Zac-HD/hypothesis-workshop/README.md

 regularly to make sure it's working.
 Once you're happy with both tests and features, you're done with this part of the workshop!

+If you're stuck, or just curious about how else you could've solved these problems, there is a [**spoilers branch**](../../tree/spoilers) containing solutions.

 You should now have a decent idea of how to use Hypothesis, and the benefits it can deliver for your code (and your tests).